opsabarsec/mkdocs-website-template/docs/index.md

 <div class="text-intro-grid" markdown>

-# Turn AI complexity into your competitive advantage
+# Get AI to do the boring workfor you

-### I have 5+ years experience doing just that
+### I have 5+ years experience providing AI/ML solutions to client needs

-- Are you struggling to keep up with the rapid pace of AI innovation?

-- Do you need help translating AI hype into real business results?

 - Want to implement AI effectively before competitors get ahead?